Pallavihoney/bmicalculator/README.md

 for frontend React.js install node.js

-and create your app by command  npx react-app yourappname
+and create your app by command  nps react-app yourappname

 Add suitable css style for the input form in Recat.js frontend

+npm install

+npm run

 # Backend - Install corsheaders to connect backend to frontend